What is Direct Trade Coffee and Where Can You Find It?

 So what are we doing in all types of business these days?
 Trying to take out the middle women (and men).
 Direct Trade is just another example of this.
 It’s a very different method, or ideology even, which focuses on creating a bridge between the coffee consumer and the growers.
 It’s about abbreviating the supply chain and buying direct.
 This way, coffee producers get better value for their crops, and consumers get quality specialty coffee.

-When you buy from a company or roaster which trades directly, you are often buying into organizations with development at the heart of what they do.
+When you buy from a company or roaster that trades directly, you are often buying into organizations with development at the heart of what they do.
 If there’s one specific problem with the industry today it is how indirect the supply chain is.
 This can result in unfairly low prices which have a devastating effect on communities.
 Large companies can easily exploit farmers, and as their buyers trade to exporters who trade to importers, profits are further decreased.

 Why is Direct Trade Important?